Decoding a home inspection report: What’s included and what to look for

-When you’re spending a large chunk of money on a home, it’s wise to make sure you know exactly what you’re getting.
+When you’re spending a large chunk of money on a home, it’s wise to make sure you know exactly what you’re getting into.
 That’s why a home inspection plays a lead role in the real estate transaction.

-If you’re in the process of buying a home, here’s what you can expect to find on the home inspection report, and what to watch for.
+But deciphering a home inspection’s findings can be tricky.
+If you’re in the process of buying a home, here’s what you can expect to see on the house’s inspection report, and what to watch for.

 What’s in a home inspection report?

-Once you’ve found a home you like and presented an offer the seller has agreed to, a certified, licensed home inspector will take a look at the property, and generate a home inspection report about its condition and any issues that could affect its safety or value.
+Once you’ve made an offer on a home and the seller has agreed to it, a certified, licensed home inspector will take a look at the property.
+The inspector will create a report about its condition, and any issues that could affect its safety or value.

 “Your inspection report is going to be quite thorough, covering a wide range of systems and components in the home,” explains Nick Gromicko, founder of the International Association of Certified Home Inspectors (InterNACHI), based in Boulder, Colorado.

-If the home inspector uncovers issues, those’ll be explained in the report, likely with photos of the problem, Gromicko says.
+If the inspector uncovers any issues in the home or on the property, those will be explained in the report, likely with photos of the problem, Gromicko says.
+Think of the home inspection report as an opportunity to find out about any potential problems with a property.

-Here’s what parts of the home, at minimum, you can expect to be evaluated by a home inspector, according to InterNACHI.
-These will be included in the typical home inspection report:
+Here are what parts of the home, at minimum, you can expect to be evaluated by a home inspector, according to InterNACHI.
+These will be included in most home inspection reports:

 - Roof, including the material it’s made of, chimneys, gutters and skylights